 On physical examination, patients will often have a flat foot.

 Palpation over the tarsal tunnel will produce localized pain (tenderness) as well as a radiation into the sole of the foot.
-This latter sensation is called a “Tinel’s sign”, though of course it is not a true sign but a provoked and seemingly specific symptom.
-(Such symptoms, that are highly specific though still not objective signs, may be designated “wigns”–a whined sign, so to speak. www.ncbi.nlm.nih.gov/pubmed/19557488)
+This latter sensation is called a “Tinel’s sign”, though this is not a true objective sign but a vocalized subjective symptom.
+(Specific, provoked symptoms on testing may be designated by the neologism “wigns”–a whined sign, so to speak.
+See www.ncbi.nlm.nih.gov/pubmed/19557488)